g-otn/GameServerEC2Discord/README.md

 ### LinuxGSM post-setup

-Please check your game specific post-setup documentation.
+Please check your game specific post-setup documentation if available, but consider checking out [LinuxGSM own docs](https://docs.linuxgsm.com/game-servers) (left menu) which contains very useful information for some games.

 As a general tip, your game data, saves and configurations files might be structured using different folder structure and file names than the ones used in game-specific docker images.

+You can change LinuxGSM settings at `/srv/linuxgsm/data/config-lgsm/<short name>server/<short name>server.cfg`
+such as `servername` and `serverpassword`.

 </details>